Sardar Panchhi

-Sardar Panchhi (original name: Karnail Singh, born 14 October 1932) is a Punjabi, Urdu and Hindi poet.
+Sardar Panchhi (original name: Karnail Singh, born 14 October 1932) is an Indian poet, writing in the Punjabi, Urdu and Hindi languages.

 Sardar Panchhi is his pen name.

-He has written several songs for Bollywood movies.
+Panchhi has also written several songs for Bollywood movies.
 Notable of them are "Ek Chadar Maili Si" and "Waris."

 Life

 He was born (14 October 1932) and brought up at a village near Gujranwala, British Punjab (now in Pakistan).
-He was 17 when India got partitioned and he and his family had to migrate to India.
+He was age 17 when India was partitioned and he and his family had to migrate to India.

 Books

-Sardar Panchhi has written seven books in Punjabi, nine in Urdu and two in Hindi.
+Panchhi has written seven books in Punjabi, nine in Urdu and two in Hindi.